Ted Lasso: You don't need to love soccer to love Jason Sudeikis' new Apple TV Plus comedy

 Take it from a non-soccer fan.
-You don't need to like or even know anything about the sport to like new Apple TV Plus comedy Ted Lasso.
+You don't need to like soccer, or even know anything about the sport, to like new Apple TV Plus comedy Ted Lasso.

 The show, streaming now, is executive produced by Jason Sudeikis and Bill Lawrence (Scrubs).
 The 10-episode first season of Ted Lasso develops the character created in 2013 for two NBC Sports promotional videos intended to make soccer more palatable to the American audience.